 Section 3 Church and State

 We believe in the absolute separation of Church and State.

 Section 4 Ecclesiastical Separation

 We believe that a true Bible believing local Baptist Church must remain separate from all association with other local churches that compromise any major Bible doctrine.
-Therefore, this Church shall not involve itself with any form of Ecumenical Evangelism.
-We shall not in any way yoke ourselves with churches that are Modernistic, Arminian, Pentecostal, or Amillennial in doctrine.
 Even if a local church itself is sound doctrinally but remains in an apostate denomination or organization, we shall not have fellowship with it on a local church basis.

 Section 5 Christ’s Atoning Blood

 We believe that in the wisdom of God it was absolutely necessary that the Blood of Christ be shed at Calvary for the remission of our sins (Hebrews 9:22).
 We abhor the mistranslation and subsequent removal of the word “Blood” from certain modern English translations of the Scriptures.